citp/privacy-policy-historical/e/et/eth/ethnicelebs.com.md

-> *The following text is extracted and transformed from the ethnicelebs.com privacy policy that was archived on 2015-05-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150517011641id_/http%3A//ethnicelebs.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ethnicelebs.com privacy policy that was archived on 2018-09-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180928101049id_/http%3A//ethnicelebs.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy — Ethnicity of Celebs | What Nationality Background Ancestry Race
+# Privacy Policy — Ethnicity of Celebs | What Nationality Ancestry Race

 **ETHNICELEBS.COM PRIVACY POLICY**